chaschev/bear/README.md

 Third command will fix JavaFX installation to be available on classpath.
 You might need to run this with admin user.
 [More...](http://zenjava.com/javafx/maven/fix-classpath.html)

-### Bear UI

-Bear has a UI written in AngularJS inside a JavaFX's WebView.
-It's probably the first AngularJS desktop app. :-) It has  a code editor with code completion for script editing and many panes and triggers to monitor deployment execution over your hosts.

 ### Road Map for Release 1.0a1 (for CentOS 6.4)